 U.S. Food Loss & Waste Policy Action Plan

-The Zero Food Waste coalition strongly believes that building a regenerative and resilient food system will take public and private leadership in both the national and international communities.
-Because of this, one of the Coalition’s first actions was to call on the Biden administration and Congress to take ambitious action to achieve national and international goals to reduce food loss and waste 50% by 2030 through the following five key actions:
+The Zero Food Waste Coalition strongly believes that building a regenerative and resilient food system will take public and private leadership in both the national and international communities.
+Because of this, the coalition calls on the administration and Congress to take ambitious action to achieve national and international goals to reduce food loss and waste 50% by 2030 through the following five key actions:

 Food is the single largest input by weight into US landfills and incinerators, where it causes social and environmental harm.
 Investing in infrastructure and programs that measure and prevent waste, incentivize rescue of surplus and safe excess food, and keep it out of landfills will help achieve climate gains, improve our country's soils, boost profits for farmers, and feed more people.